Jade, Burma's Green Glory.

 Like nephrite, jadeite appears in six basic colours but with many variations.
 Also, jadeite comes in much more vivid green colours, finer texture and a higher degree of translucency than nephrite jade.
 The natural colours are green, lavender, red, yellow, white and black.

-In Burma jade is mined in Kachin State in the northernmost part of the country.
-The centre of jade mining in Hpakant also spelt Phakant.
+In Burma, jade is mined in Kachin State in the northernmost part of the country.
+The centre of jade mining in Hpakant is also spelt Phakant.
 It is located smack in the centre of one of our planet's most malaria-infested and inhospitable places located astride the Uyu River 220 miles/350 kilometres north of Mandalay.

 Phakant is accessible only from September/October to May/June.
 During the monsoon months in-between it is virtually cut off the rest of the country.
 Other towns with significant jade depots in the region areTawmao, Hweka and Mamon.
 In the neighbouring region Hkampti (also spelt Khamti ) in Sagaing Division, it is Nasibon and Natmaw.
 According to statistics 'Jade Land' in Burma's Kachin state is the source of more than 70 per cent of global top-grade jadeite supply.